htk291/WWW-Google-Image-Download/README.md

 #DESCRIPTION

-Google::Image::Download is Downloads Images using Google Search API (for Module!!)
+WebService::Google::Image::Download is Downloads Images using Google Search API (for Module!!)

 #METHODS

-* Google::Image::Download->new()
+* WebService::Google::Image::Download->new()

     ```

-    Google::Image::Download->new(
+    WebService::Google::Image::Download->new(
             '__WHAT_TO_DOWNLOAD__',
     );